-On the other hand, many entrepreneurs start off running their businesses solo and eventually end up hiring and managing a team to carry out their business tasks.
+Many entrepreneurs start off running their businesses solo and eventually hire others to carry out their day-to-day tasks.
 Unlike a solopreneur who runs the operations of the business and fulfills tasks needed to deliver their products and services, entrepreneurs often outsource the fulfillment of products and services to their employees so they can focus on managing the business itself.

 Once an entrepreneur has built a team, they often step into a managerial role in overseeing the work of their employees.

 Those who choose to pursue a career as a solopreneur are often not pursuing serial entrepreneurship.
 Solopreneurs tend to start their businesses to offer a specific niche offering and are focused on building a steady customer base to keep their business profitable but are not looking to expand.
 This keeps the business manageable for one person who intends to continue running things solo.

 For example, a solopreneur who offers social media management services to small businesses is more likely to be focused on delivering a set of packaged services to their clients that they know they can fulfill.